 The Degradation Problem

-- Deeper networks have more representational capacity
+- More layers = more representational capacity

 - Optimization difficulty: The loss landscape becomes harder to navigate